Impact

 Risk and Exploitability

-The exploit requires that an application parse user‑controlled HTML with Render.
-The CVSS score of 6.1 indicates a high severity level for this flaw.
-While the EPSS score is unavailable and the CVE is not in the CISA KEV catalog, the inherent risk of XSS remains significant, particularly for web applications that rely on this parser for user‑generated content.
+This exploit requires that an application parse user‑controlled HTML with Render.
+The CVSS score of 6.1 indicates a moderate severity level for this flaw.
+The EPSS score of < 1% indicates a very low probability that this vulnerability will be actively exploited in the wild at this time.
+The inherent risk of XSS remains significant for web applications that rely on this parser for user‑generated content.
 The likely attack vector is through any form or API that accepts raw HTML input and renders it without additional sanitization.
 Administrators should assess whether the application exposes a pathway for such input and consider the severity of a potential XSS failure in their environment.

 OpenCVE Enrichment